mcheptea/slimfwc/readme.md

 ##### **Dependencies**
 The application uses Composer for dependency management.
 The Composer config files are located in the project root.
 The dependencies are installed automatically in the `/vendor` directory.

-The dependencies and the composer `.json` and `.lock` files are commited to git.
+The dependencies in `vendor/` and the composer `.json` and `.lock` files are commited to the Git repository.
 Any dependency updates are also to be committed to git.
 This is done in order to make easier deployments (by avoiding running composer commands in production).

 ##### **Using Composer**
 Extensive documentation can be found at https://getcomposer.org/doc/00-intro.md